Google Pixel 8 Vs Google Pixel 7: Specs, Features, Prices And More

 Pricing

 This is the only aspect where the Pixel 7 has a huge advantage over the Pixel 8.
-Being the newest offering from Google, the Pixel 8 currently carries a price tag of INR 75,999 (MYR 4,320 approx.) for the base variant with 128GB storage.
-The Pixel 8 256GB variant will set you back by INR 82,999 (MYR 4,718 approx.).
+Being the newest offering from Google, the Pixel 8 currently carries a price tag of SGD 1,099 for the base variant with 128GB storage.
+The Pixel 8 256GB variant will set you back by SGD 1,365.

-In comparison, you can bag a Google Pixel 7 for INR 41,999 (MYR 2,387 approx.) and the price is applicable for all the colour variants.
+In comparison, you can bag a Google Pixel 7 for SGD 999 and the price is applicable for all the colour variants.
 Keep in mind that the Pixel 7 is only available with 128GB storage.

 Google Pixel 8 vs Google Pixel 7: Our verdict

 It’s a no-brainer that the Google Pixel 8 is the superior smartphone in this comparison.
 Considering all its upgrades over the ageing Pixel 7, it ends up being our top pick, especially for those seeking a premium Android experience.
 The Pixel 8 looks nicer, has a much brighter and faster 120Hz OLED display, an upgraded main rear camera with lots of AI features and slightly better battery life with faster charging speeds.
-If you can afford to spend INR 80,000 (MYR 4,548 approx.) on a brand-new smartphone today, the Google Pixel 8 is a solid recommendation for an alternative to the iPhone 15 and Samsung Galaxy S23.
+If you can afford to spend SGD 1,315 on a brand-new smartphone today, the Google Pixel 8 is a solid recommendation for an alternative to the iPhone 15 and Samsung Galaxy S23.

 As for the Pixel 7, it’s more of a mixed bag.
-At a price of INR 41,999(MYR 2,387 approx.), the Pixel 7 offers good value for money for a 2022 flagship Android smartphone.
+At a price of SGD 999, the Pixel 7 offers good value for money for a 2022 flagship Android smartphone.
 Those seeking a good camera system and a nice Android experience can consider the Pixel 7 over the similarly priced Pixel 7a.
 However, there have been several complaints about the Pixel 7’s reliability with regard to its software and battery life.
 As a result, it becomes tougher to recommend it to anyone.

 Frequently Asked Questions (FAQs)